wildlifeevoeco/WildPigSpatiotemporalCompetition/README.md

      - [Eric Vander Wal](https://weel.gitlab.io/)

-This repository contains the code accompanying the paper ["Variation in temporal activity may reduce competetive interaction between native and introduced species"].
+This repository contains the code accompanying the paper ["Variation in temporal activity may reduce competitive interaction between native and introduced species"].
 Scripts are under `scripts/`.